Mathematical Visualizations

 All in all, if this total geometric model turns out to be valid and useful in many contexts, it could have interesting consequences for our discussions about time, space, and motion in general.
 For example, the so-called cosmological time dilation, where supernova light curves are empirically observed as taking a longer duration in the past (dilated by

-Employing these novel brightness-redshift-scale-age relations, many observations of the James Webb Space Telescope might make more sense under this model: instead of “too early” galaxies at redshift
+Contrary to standard cosmology, employing these novel brightness-redshift-scale-age relations under study on this page here, many observations of the James Webb Space Telescope might make more sense under this model: instead of “too early” galaxies at redshift

 Various distance measures utilized in reasoning about the dimensions of the observable universe would get updated; the comoving distance would be related to the length of the hyperradius-normalized circular arc in the logarithmic spiral plots above (Fig. 7), and the so-called proper distances would be then related to the non-normalized, expanding arcs between the points of interest.